 Lighting agreements for projects on state routes will be prepared by the PgM for execution with local governments.
-Lighting agreements are not required for non-SR projects.
+The need for lighting agreements for non-SR projects will be determined by the PgM.

 Lighting plan reviews of photometrics and as-builts will be reviewed and approved by GDOT Design Policy and Support, Lighting Group.
 The TRC and the PgM will perform all reviews, and approvals for non-SR projects.